thenew-programer/low_level_shell/README.md

 ```

 ## Configuration
-You can configure your prompt by clicking on this [get_input](./src/get_input) file and changing the argument given to `readline` variable.
+You can configure your prompt by clicking on this [main](./src/main.c) file and changing the argument given to `readline` variable, in the `23th line`.

 ## Builtin Commands